House Rules

 Craft Construct As now CL5, Craft Arms and Armour, Craft Minor Item

-The PHB Craft Wondrous Item is too good, in that it can duplicate far too much other stuff, is available very early and has no power limit.
-Likewise, there is no prerequisite chain, so one can make a staff but not a wand.
+The RAW Craft Wondrous Item is too good, in that it can duplicate far too much other stuff, is available very early and has no power limit.
+Likewise, there is no prerequisite chain, so by RAW one might be able to make a staff but not a wand.

 Other Feats